tomichj/authenticate/README.md

 * Insert `include Authenticate::User` into your `User` model.
 * Insert `include Authenticate::Controller` into your `ApplicationController`
 * Add an initializer at `config/intializers/authenticate.rb`.
-* Create migrations to either create a users table or add additional columns to it
+* Create migrations to either create a users table or add additional columns to :user.
+A primary migration is added, 'create users' or 'add_authenticate_to_users'.
+This migration is required.
+Two additonal migrations are created to support the 'brute_force' and 'timeoutable' modules.
+You may delete the brute_force and timeoutable migrations, but those migrations are required if you use those Authenticate features (see Configure, next).

 ## Configure